Existing conflict: overview

 Interview with the representative of the Public Defender, March 2019.

-Ucha Nanuashvili, Chairman of the Human Rights Centre and the former Public Defender of Georgia; FB post when commenting on events in Gugutiantkari, 19 August 2019.
+Ucha Nanuashvili, Head of a project at the Human Rights Centre and the former Public Defender of Georgia; FB post when commenting on events in Gugutiantkari, 19 August 2019.

 Interview with the former member of the Public Defender’s office, January 2019.